 The University of Rio Grande has developed a comprehensive protocol for dealing with missing students.
-The policy can be viewed in its entirety by accessing the University main web page at www.rio. edu going to quick links, to campus police, and clicking on missing student policy.
 Anyone who learns of a student missing for 24 hours is encouraged to notify campus police at 245-7286.
-University resident assistants, student life coordinators, and other campus safety authorities are required to notify campus police upon learning of any student missing for 24 hours.
+University resident assistants, and other campus safety authorities are required to notify campus police upon learning of any student missing for 24 hours.